loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 - Some examples of keys in this file include:
 ```
-"PurchasedItem_*" which is shown by a non-child town NPC after you sell an edible item to a shop.
+"PurchasedItem_* which is shown by a non-child town NPC after you sell an edible item to a shop.
-"Town_DumpsterDiveComment_Child" which are shown when an NPC catches you rummaging through trash cans.
+Town_DumpsterDiveComment_Child which are shown when an NPC catches you rummaging through trash cans.
-"Town_DumpsterDiveComment_Teen"
+Town_DumpsterDiveComment_Teen
-"Town_DumpsterDiveComment_Adult"
+Town_DumpsterDiveComment_Adult
-"Town_DumpsterDiveComment_Linus"
+Town_DumpsterDiveComment_Linus
 		- 1.6 introduces NPC specific trash comments, which are included in the characters/dialogue directory keys.
-"SummitEvent_Dialogue3_<spouse>"	which is shown for your spouse near the start of the perfection cutscene.
+SummitEvent_Dialogue3_<spouse>	which is shown for your spouse near the start of the perfection cutscene.
 ```